 Wine(s) crafted for Equality Vines: 2018 GYODC Pinot Noir

-Winemaker of our 2012 Sonoma County Pinot Noir, Bryan has been making wine for over 25 years.
+Bryan has been making wine for over 25 years.
 His Bailiwick label, started with his brother Paul in 2009, regularly garners scores in the 90’s by the wine press.

 His winemaking approach follows a proven philosophy of sourcing ideally located vineyards tended by trusted growers and using artisan winemaking methods on a limited production basis.
 He produces deeply personal, award-winning wines with distinctive character.
 Bryan began his foray into winemaking as a hobby, crafting wine to compliment his and his brother’s love of cooking and large family gatherings around the dinner table.
 He worked with nearly every varietal available before tackling Pinot Noir.
 That dedication to perfection paid off.
 Our Sonoma County Pinot Noir was crafted from five distinct sustainably farmed vineyards throughout Sonoma County.
 Five different clones of Pinot noir were hand harvested in the early morning hours before sunrise.
 Clusters were hand sorted and 20% were fermented as whole clusters.
 A third of the barrels were new French oak with the wine spending a total of 17 months in barrel before bottling.
 The resulting wine is a seamless, lithe, easy drinking gem that we know you’ll love as much as we do.

 Bryan’s passion for Equality is as grounded as his love for winemaking; he strongly supports his daughter’s right to marriage equality.